JorjaFox/library/content/posts/faq/career.md

 layout: single
 ---

+The following questions pertain to Jorja's career on TV and in movies.

+For more questions about her personal life and advocacy, please read the **[FAQ about Jorja](/library/faq/jorja/)**.

 ### What movies and TV shows has she been in?

-Jorja Fox most recently starred in the CBS drama _[CSI](/library/actor/csi/)_.
+Jorja currently stars in the CBS drama _[CSI: Vegas](/library/actor/csi-vegas/)_, a sequel to _[CSI: Crime Scene Investigation](/library/actor/csi/)_.

 For a complete list of all her roles, please check her [filmography](/library/filmography/).

 ### What was her first role?